-Led by chief demographer Lynn Wombold, Esri's data development team has a 35-year history of excellence in market intelligence.
-The combined expertise of the team's economists, statisticians, demographers, geographers, and analysts totals nearly a century of data and segmentation development experience.
-The team develops datasets, including Updated Demographics, Tapestry Segmentation, Consumer Spending, Market Potential, and Retail MarketPlace, that are now industry benchmarks.
-For more information, call 1-800-447-9778.
+Led by chief demographer Kyle R. Cassal, Esri's data development team has a 35-year history of excellence in market intelligence.
+The team's economists, statisticians, demographers, geographers, and analysts produce independent small-area demographic and socioeconomic estimates and forecasts for the United States.
+The team develops exclusive demographic models and methodologies to create market-proven datasets, many of which are now industry benchmarks such as Tapestry Segmentation, Consumer Spending, Market Potential, and annual Updated Demographics.
+Esri® demographics powers the ArcGIS® platform through dynamic web maps, data enrichment, reports, and infographics.